 You’ll be delighted to observe Sophia blossom as a sewist as the lessons progress, right alongside you.

 “I’ve spent hours and hours with Shaerie and Sophia (I have taken every single class!)
 Sophia has grace, enthusiasm and a wonderful sense of humor.” – Lisa

 Learn to Sew Your Clothes: a Project-based Journey

 Intro to Sewing

-Price: $79, which includes 6 hours of video instruction and 3 months of membership in the Learn to Sew online support group.
+Price: $79, which includes 6 hours of video instruction and lifetime membership in the Learn to Sew online support group.

 Get to Know Your Sewing Machine